Diesel Mechanic Training Degree Program

 Associate in Occupational Science Trades Leadership with Specialization in Heavy Vehicle Technology

-The Associate in Occupational Science (A.O.S.) degree program in Heavy Vehicle Technology offers training in the practical aspects of diesel engine maintenance and major heavy vehicle subsystems.
+The Associate in Occupational Science (A.O.S.) degree program in Automotive Technology offers ASE/NATEF based training in the practical aspects of automotive maintenance and repair with emphasis on logical diagnostics procedures and effective repair methods.
 Students receive classroom and laboratory training using modern test equipment and specialized tools.
-Students gain hands-on experience in a realistic shop setting where they must demonstrate specific proficiencies.
-Emphasis is placed on logical diagnostic methods and repair procedures.
-This program provides graduates with a foundation that prepares them for an entry-level position as a heavy vehicle repair technician.
+Students gain hands-on experience in a realistic shop environment where they must demonstrate specific proficiencies.
+Course content provides students with the knowledge and skills required for entry-level employment as an automotive repair technician in an automotive service center.

 |Course Number||Course Requirements||Clock Hours||Credit Hours|

 |ORN120||Fundamentals of Technology||100||4|